t11z/pan-edl/README.md

 6. Choose an EDL from the list below, add it to the input box and click on "OK"
 7. Commit your configuration

-**Important**: The firewall will only download the list, if you use it in our rulebase.
+**Important**: The firewall will only download the list, if you use it in your rulebase.
 If the list is not used in the rulebase, it is expected behavior that the list remains empty.

 | List name | Description | EDL Type | EDL URL |
 | --- | --- | --- | --- |